amna74/isec6000-assignment1-task2/README.md

 # Microservices Architecture and Deployment for Saleor

-This README provides a step-by-step guide on how to set up a Microservices Architecture and Deployment for Saleor.
-Each step includes instructions and screenshots to help you perform the task effectively.
+This README provides a step-by-step guide on how to set up a Microservices Architecture and Deployment for Saleor and reference screenshots.

 ## Table of Contents